boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 ### Container Appearance

-This Sections allows you to customize the `Container Appearance` for the spline area chart widget.
+This Section allows you to customize the `Container Appearance` for the spline area chart widget.

 ![Container Appearance](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/container-appearance.png)

 **Title Alignment**

-This allows you to handle the alignment of widget title to either **left, center,** or **right**.
+This allows you to handle the alignment of the widget title to either **left, center,** or **right**.

 **Title Color**